ICSpark/intro-to-web-dev/07 - Document Object Model/project-chatbot.md

 ## Stretch Goal

 1. Create and append dialogue elements (e.g. ```p``` elements that are styled to look like dialogue bubbles) to the page every time you click on the button.
 This will show a record of the conversation (like a text messaging app).
+Resource: https://www.w3schools.com/jsref/met_document_createelement.asp